Westbury, Wiltshire: Governance

 The majority of local government functions (including schools, roads, social services, waste disposal, emergency planning, leisure services, development control, refuse collection and street cleaning) are carried out by Wiltshire Council, a unitary authority.
 The area of Westbury parish is divided into three electoral divisions, each electing one member of Wiltshire Council.

 Westbury is a civil parish with an elected town council of fifteen members: five for each of three wards with the same boundaries as the electoral divisions.
 The council has significant consultative roles, in addition to responsibility for certain local services.
 The chairman has the title of Mayor of Westbury which is a wholly ceremonial role.
 Around 2020, the council took over the running of the town's play areas, toilets and flower planting from Wiltshire Council, and supplemented reduced services from Wiltshire Council with its own staff.
 The council also runs the Grade II listed Laverton Institute which serves as the town hall and as a venue for events and meetings.

+Westbury also has a ceremonial Mayor and Deputy Mayor who are both elected for one year terms every May by the local council.
+In May 2026, town Councillor Carole King was elected Mayor for the 2026-2027 mayoral term, and town Councillor Michael Sutton was also elected Deputy Mayor for the 2026-2027 mayoral term in the same council meeting.

 The parliamentary constituency of Westbury dated back to the 15th century but the name was abandoned in 2010, when the town and most of the former constituency became part of the new South West Wiltshire constituency.
 The seat has been held by Andrew Murrison for the Conservatives since 2001.

 Before the parliamentary reforms of the mid-19th century, Westbury was considered a pocket borough, at one point having as few as twenty-four electors.
 This status led to gifts to the town from the owners of the parliamentary borough, including the Old Town Hall in the Market Place, donated by Sir Manasseh Masseh Lopes.